-That's over 14 years of data.
+That’s nearly 20 years of data.
 Sweet sweet data.

 $4,519.44 was my Roth IRA, accumulated during high school and college.
-The rest was a siable signing & moving bonus from Northrop Grumman.
+The rest was a sizable signing & moving bonus from Northrop Grumman.
 My side hustle proceeds played a role too.

 What’s most enlightening are the comments I left.
 They’re little notes in some cells to help jog my memory on what happened that month.
 They’re typically tentpole moments in my life, like moving, getting married, selling a business, or something similarly significant.
 Sometimes they’re mundane, like making estimated tax payments.

-After fourteen years, a lot of my behavior has changed.
-There are things I used to do that I've stopped.
-Some of them were intentional changes, most of them weren't.
+After nearly twenty years, a lot of my behavior has changed.
+There are things I used to do that I’ve stopped.
+Some of them were intentional changes, most of them weren’t.

-Here are all the lessons I learned in the last fourteen+ years of tracking our net worth:
+Here are all the lessons I learned in the last almost twenty years of tracking our net worth: